When is The Umbrella Academy season two released on Netflix? What’s it about?

 Arya (who has starred in Channel four’s People, The Good Karma Hospital and upcoming film Final Christmas) will play Lila, described as “a chameleon who can be as brilliant or as clinically insane as the situation requires.”

-And at last, Marin Eire (Sneaky Pete, Hell or Excessive Water) is about to play a girl known as Sissy, “a fearless, no-nonsense Texas mom who married young for all the wrong reasons.”
+And at last, Marin Eire (Sneaky Pete, Hell or Excessive Water) is ready to play a lady known as Sissy, “a fearless, no-nonsense Texas mom who married young for all the wrong reasons.”

 Have any plot particulars been revealed for the second sequence of The Umbrella Academy?